meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Also it&rsquo;s interesting&#x2026; some of it&rsquo;s based on animal studies where the goal is finding out *what makes the animal grow fastest* &#x2013; if I remember, the RDA for the amino acid methionine is based on this.

-I feel someone should figure out a way to approach the issue of partial deficiency.
-It&rsquo;s not detected, but still causes disease.
-Much like an ache can be caused by problems with fascia far from the site of pain &#x2013; as fascial slings go around the body, wrapping it like a package &#x2013; a partial deficiency of some nutrient can cause hard-to-diagnose problems because nutrients are always interacting with each other and we only know the telltale signs of an absolute deficiency.
+I feel someone should figure out an approach to the issue of partial deficiency.
+It&rsquo;s not detected but may still weaken health, much like an ache can be caused by problems with fascia far from the site of pain &#x2013; as fascial slings go around the body, wrapping it like a package &#x2013; a partial deficiency of some nutrient can cause hard-to-diagnose problems because nutrients are always interacting with each other and we only know the telltale signs of an absolute deficiency.

 <a id="org2e84835"></a>